osu-eesc/cms-docs/user-guide/docs/content-requirements.md

 #### Step 3: Add a Link to the Extension Site

-There are several ways to add a link.
+There are several ways to add a link, depending on the type of content your group can add.

   - Create an online resource for the link.
   - Create a program resource for the link.
   - Create a newsletter issue and select “Link” for the type.
-  - Add the link to a text box of a subpage or article.
+  - Add the link to a text box of a subpage, announcement, or article.

 This step is also applicable to documents hosted elsewhere, such as on a college site, Dropbox, or Google Drive.